 A caretaker not suspected of harming the child has taken or plans to take the child to an alternative location where the alleged perpetrator will not have access.
-The protective caretaker must move to a safe environment with the child(ren) after the safety plan is completed and prior to the caseworker leaving the home.
-Examples include the following: domestic violence shelter, home of a friend or relative, or hotel.
+The protective caretaker must move to a safe environment with the child(ren) after completing the safety plan and before the caseworker leaves the home.
+Examples include a domestic violence shelter, the home of a friend or relative, or a hotel.